klee-contrib/focus-components/CONTRIBUTE.md

-# How to contribute to FOCUS-COMPONENTS ?
+# How to contribute ?

 ## Declare an issue